-Form RTS-70, for common paymaster reporting, must be received by the Department prior to the first day of the quarter in which common paymaster status is requested.
+The Application for Common Paymaster (RTS-70) must be received by the Department prior to the first day of the quarter in which common paymaster status is requested.
 Once the application is approved, the common paymaster must submit a Quarterly Common Paymaster Concurrent Employment Report (RTS-71), along with the quarterly report.
 Failure to do so will result in the related corporations being denied common paymaster status for that calendar quarter.
 The related corporations must meet certain criteria before common paymaster reporting and paying can be considered.